RjCricket/Namma-Yatri-Analysis/README.md

 # Namma Yatri Analysis

-The objective of this project is to create a comprehensive Power BI dashboard that provides insights into the trip booking process and user interactions within the Namma Yatri mobility application.
-By visualizing key metrics and stages of the trip booking journey, the dashboard aims to help stakeholders understand user behavior, identify potential bottlenecks, and optimize the customer experience.
+The objective of this project is to gain insights into the trip booking process of the Namma Yatri mobility application.

 **tripid:** Unique identifier for each trip.
 **Searches:** User inputs current location and destination.